Quantitative Polynomial Wiener-Wintner Theorems: Introduction

 We record a further corollary, motivated from the formulation of the Wiener--Wintner theorem for amenable groups in \cite{ornstein-weiss,zk-return}.

 \begin{cor} Let $n \in \mathbb{N}$ and $C > 0$.
 In the situation of Theorem \ref{t:main}, for each $f \in L^p(X, \nu)$, there exists a full measure set $X_f \subset X$ such that for all $x \in X_f$,

-where the supremum is over all unitary groups $U$ of dimension at most $n$, all quadratic Leibman polynomials $P: G \to U$, and all smooth functions $\phi: U \to \mathbb{C}$ of $C^{n}$-norm at most $C$.
+where the supremum is over all unitary groups $U$ of dimension at most $n$, all measurable quadratic Leibman polynomials $Q: G \to U$, and all smooth functions $\phi: U \to \mathbb{C}$ of $C^{n}$-norm at most $C$.
 The same holds in the singular integral case. \end{cor}

 For nilpotent Lie groups, formulations of the Wiener--Wintner theorem using general unitary representations as in \cite{ornstein-weiss, zk-return} are equivalent to the formulation using just characters, as all finite-dimensional irreducible representations of connected nilpotent Lie groups are one dimensional.
-Corollary \ref{c:unitary} holds because similarly all quadratic polynomials $G \to U$ have image in a coset of a torus.
+Corollary \ref{c:unitary} holds because similarly all quadratic polynomials $G \to U$ have image in a coset of a torus (and because one can lift torus-valued polynomials to real-valued ones, see Remark \ref{rem:lifting}).
 We prove this in Section \ref{s:quadratic} using results from \cite{quadratic}.
 It is natural to conjecture that the same is true for polynomials of higher degrees (cf.~Remark \ref{higher-degree}).
 This would imply Corollary \ref{c:unitary} for polynomials of general degree.